flojoy-ai/docs/docs/instruments-database/RF Signal Generators/Keysight-33220A/Keysight-33220A.md

     def disable_output(self):
         self.send_command("OUTP OFF")

-# Connect to the Keysight 33220A RF Signal Generator
+# Connect to the Keysight (Agilent) 33220A RF Signal Generator
 signal_generator = Keysight33220A("TCPIP0::192.168.1.1::INSTR")

 # Set the frequency to 1 MHz